-HCBS Regulation Supporting Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(i): The setting is integrated in and supports full access of SECTION 44-20-20: It is the purpose of [DDSN services] to assist persons with intellectual disability, related disabilities, head injuries, or spinal cord injuries by None None individuals receiving Medicaid HCBS to the greater community providing services to enable them to participate as valued members of their communities to the maximum extent practical and to live with their families or in family settings in the community in the least restrictive environment available.
-SCDDSN Residential Habilitation Standards 3.1 , People are supported to maintain and enhance links with families, friends, or other support networks.
-42 CFR 441.301(c)(4)(i): include[es] opportunities to seek employment and work in competitive integrated settings SCDDSN Directive 700-07-DD "Employment Services-Individual, provided in integrated settings, is the first and preferred Day Service option to be offered to working age youth and adults [.]"
-None None 42 CFR 441.301(c)(4)(i): engage in community life SECTION 44-26-90.
-Rights of client not to be denied.
-Unless a client has been adjudicated incompetent, he must not be denied the right to: (6) marry or divorce; (7) be a qualified elector if otherwise qualified.
-The county board of voter registration in counties with department facilities reasonably shall assist clients who express a desire to vote to: (a) obtain voter registration forms, applications for absentee ballots, and absentee ballots; (b) comply with other requirements which are prerequisite None None
+HCBS Regulation Supporting Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(i) : The SC Code Ann.
+44-20-20 : It is the purpose of [all DDSN None None setting is integrated in and services] to assist persons with intellectual disability, supports full access of related disabilities, head injuries, or spinal cord injuries by individuals receiving providing services to enable them to participate as valued Medicaid HCBS to the members of their communities to the maximum extent greater community practical and to live with their families or in family settings in the community in the least restrictive environment available.
+SCDDSN Residential Habilitation Standards 3.1, People are supported to maintain and enhance links with families, friends, or other support networks.
+42 CFR 441.301(c)(4)(i): SCDDSN Directive 700-07-DD "Employment Services- None None include[es] opportunities to Individual, provided in integrated settings, is the first and seek employment and work preferred Day Service option to be offered to working age in competitive integrated youth and adults [.]" settings